cuiyongbo/hello-world/my_wiki/english_notes.rst

 .. image:: images/Twitter-logo.jpg

+|
-converse
+| converse
-Definition: to make conversation with someone.
+| Definition: to make conversation with someone.
-Usage: They were conversing in German, their only common language.
+| Usage: They were conversing in German, their only common language.
-Definition: The converse of a statement is its opppsite or reverse.
+| Definition: The converse of a statement is its opppsite or reverse.
-Usage: If spirituality is properly political, the converse is also true: the politics is properly spiritual.
+| Usage: If spirituality is properly political, the converse is also true: the politics is properly spiritual.
-Definition: having characteristics which are the reverse of something else mentioned earlier.
+| Definition: having characteristics which are the reverse of something else mentioned earlier.
-Usage: The only mode of change will be the slow process of growth, and the converse process of decay.
+| Usage: The only mode of change will be the slow process of growth, and the converse process of decay.
+|
+| aforementioned
+| Definition: the person or thing that has already been mentioned.
+| Synonyms: aforedsaid.
+| Usage: This is the draft of a declaration that will be issued at the end of the aforementioned UN conference.
+|
+| arena
+| Definition: a place with seats where sports, entertainments, and other public events take place.
+| Synonyms: stadium.
+|